YuyuChen-UW/YuyuChen-UW.github.io/index.md

 Before joining the University of Waterloo, I obtained my M.Sc degree in Statistics from the University of Calgary, supervised by Professor [Alexandru Badescu](https://contacts.ucalgary.ca/info/math/profiles/101-152917).
 I received my B.Ec in Actuarial Science from Southwestern University of Finance and Economics.

 ## Research Interests
-I am interested in the research of actuarial science and risk management
+I am interested in the research of actuarial science and risk management.
 - **Robust risk aggregation**
 - **Dependence modelling**
 - **Pricing financial derivatives**